 Nothing is faster than the speed of life

-Careers, relationships, your health, and so much more...It's undestandable that starting a family just isn't part of your plan right now, but you may also be concerned about your fertility potential if you wait too long.
-Egg freezing can increase the opportunity for young women who want to delay childbearing to have a healthy pregnancy later in life.
+Maybe it's because of your career, or your relationship, or even your health.
+Starting a family might not be part of your plan right now, but if you think one day it will be, you may also be concerned about the state of your fertility when that time comes.
+Egg freezing can increase the opportunity for young women to become pregnant, and have a healthier pregnancy, later in life.

 Female fertility preservation options include egg and embryo freezing and males can also choose to freeze their sperm.